-- Provide a ranger service to help the public enjoy our parks, recreation areas and trails - 2 Run a summer programme of community events - Involve local communities in the management of these areas - Long-term targets by 30 June 2016 - •The regional parks and forest areas will attract 750,000 visitors per annum - and the customer satisfaction level will exceed 80%.
-A balance will be - achieved between visitor numbers and the carrying capacity of these recreation areas.
+- Provide a ranger service to help the public enjoy our parks, recreation areas and trails - 2 Run a summer programme of community events - 3 Involve local communities in the management of these areas

+• The regional parks and forest areas will attract 750,000 visitors per annum and the customer satisfaction level will exceed 80%.
+A balance will be achieved between visitor numbers and the carrying capacity of these recreation areas.